-Attend all pre-study, workshop, and post-study sessions.
+Attend all pre-study, workshop, and post-study sessions

-Working attitude 50%, attendance or absence 50%
+Studying attitude 50%, Report 50%

 Message from the instructor

 This is a valuable opportunity to connect with overseas partner institutions with world-class research capabilities, and to discuss, investigate, and make proposals together with students and faculty members.
 We encourage you to take on this challenge.